-Dear TMC Students,
+Dear TMU Students,

-Truett-McConnell College encompasses a family of godly scholars, staff and students with the mission of fostering a Christian worldview.
-Truett-McConnell College equips students to fulfill the Great Commission by fostering a Christian worldview through a biblically centered education.
-With a rich heritage dating back more than six decades, the college, proudly affiliated with the Georgia Baptist Convention, is named after famed Southern Baptist preachers George W. Truett and Fernando McConnell and carries forth their vision to share the Good News to the ends of the earth.
-The urgency and passion of that message provides a common foundation within our family, knowing that the hope of salvation is exclusively and solely found within the Jesus Christ and His atonement made for all of mankind.
+Truett McConnell University encompasses a family of godly scholars, staff and students with the mission of fostering a Christian worldview.
+Truett McConnell University equips students to fulfill the Great Commission by fostering a Christian worldview through a biblically centered education.
+With a rich heritage dating back more than six decades, the University, proudly affiliated with the Georgia Baptist Convention, is named after famed Southern Baptist preachers George W. Truett and Fernando McConnell and carries forth their vision to share the Good News to the ends of the earth.
+The urgency and passion of that message provides a common foundation within our family, knowing that the hope of salvation is exclusively and solely found within Jesus Christ and His atonement made for all of mankind.

-Today, the college is an accredited institution that offers twenty-eight baccalaureate degrees in the fields of Biology, Business, Christian Studies, Education, English, History, Nursing, Psychology, and Interdisciplinary Studies, as well as a Master of Arts in Theology degree.
-Students choosing Truett-McConnell College will be academically challenged by some of the brightest scholars in their respective field of study.
+Today, the University is an accredited institution that offers twenty-nine baccalaureate degrees in the fields of Biology, Business, Christian Studies, Criminal Justice, Education, English, Exercise Science, History, Music, Nursing, Psychology, World Missions, and Interdisciplinary Studies, as well as a Master of Arts in Theology degree.
+Students choosing Truett McConnell University will be academically challenged by some of the brightest scholars in their respective field of study.
 At the same time, students will be grounded in the Scripture and faithfully nurtured by these same scholars to carry forth a maturing Christian walk.
 Ultimately, the blend between academic excellence and Christian virtue, scholarship on fire, provides the graduate with the greatest ability to succeed in life.

-As President of Truett-McConnell College, it is my privilege to invite parents and students alike to join us in this wonderful endeavor to train the next generation.
+As President of Truett McConnell University, it is my privilege to invite parents and students alike to join us in this wonderful endeavor to train the next generation.
 It would be our great joy for you to come visit our campus, attend our classes, speak to our professors, and worship alongside us during our chapel services.
-Here, we will pray that the Lord will give students clear guidance in this next, vital step in life.
+Here, we pray that the Lord will give students clear guidance in this next, vital step in life.
 If the Lord would so choose to guide you in our direction, know that we will take this responsibility with great honor and solemnity.
 You will not only be joining an institution of higher learning; you will be joining a family.

-Welcome to Truett-McConnell College.
+Welcome to Truett McConnell University.
 Welcome home.